Highland Lakes Lake Alpine is a fine lake. Ebbetts Pass

 Duration: 3:39 minutes.

-Looking Southeast into and across the basin draining the North Fork of the Stanislaus River.
+Looking Southeast into and across the fold in the granite terrain the North Fork of the Stanislaus River runs through.

 Looking South into the basin holding the North Stanislaus River.
 Tahoe to Yosemite Trail in the Carson Iceberg Wilderness.